‘Toxic’ Ofsted culture may lead to more cases like Ruth Perry, former inspector says

 “As she said in the information I’ve seen, maybe it’s not the right thing to do and who knows, but it needs to be said.
 The scab needs to be picked and I’m pleased to be here helping in that way.”

-Matthew Purves, Ofsted’s regional director for the South East, said: “We were deeply saddened by Ruth Perry’s tragic death.
+Matthew Purves, Ofsted’s regional director for the southeast, said: “We were deeply saddened by Ruth Perry’s tragic death.

-“Our thoughts remain with Mrs Perry’s family, friends and everyone in the Caversham Primary School community.”
+“Our thoughts remain with Ms Perry’s family, friends and everyone in the Caversham Primary School community.”

 Join our commenting forum